September 2021 · By Andrew Sutherland

 I loved the work.
 I loved making a product that people adored, and that genuinely helped them.
 We had many stories of kids who’d transformed their whole outlook on education after finding Quizlet.
 I loved interviewing new people to join our team.
 I loved mentoring engineers.
 I loved getting 360-degree feedback from everyone on the team and seeing how I’d grown and how much further I had to go.

 Eventually I found myself adrift.
-I was the founder and CTO, but I wasn’t the CEO, and I had begun to disagree with the direction in which the rest of the exec team wanted to go.
+I was the founder and CTO, but I wasn’t the CEO, and I had begun to disagree with the direction the rest of the exec team wanted to go.
 And if I’m honest, I was tired of working on roughly the same problem I started thinking about when I was 15.
 Sure, there were a million new problems encountered along the way.
 Quizlet was succeeding, but I needed a change.

 So I left.
 I felt like I had been riding a train, the same one I’d been riding since I was 15, and it had just dropped me off in the middle of nowhere.
 What now?
 I’d poured my entire adult life into this one cause, my identity tightly intertwined with my software-baby.
 Who am I without Quizlet, I wondered.